PyromancerBoom/ai-hack-nudge/README.md

 > will respond with 5 questions that test your understanding
 > on the topic.
 > The User then has to answer those questions and AI will provide them
-> feedback on their understanding
+> feedback on their understanding.

 > **Recommendations** <a name="recom"></a>
 > The AI then also gives them recommendations